patrickwang96/vimify/readme.md

 ### Installation
 The original way is to use pathogen.
 However, I'm using Vundle to manage my plugins.
-So, simply add this pline to your .vimrc
+So, simply add this line to your .vimrc

 ```
 Plugin 'patrickwang96/vimify'